 Mr. Fowler is a leading advocate of affordable housing and has served on affordable housing committees and study groups throughout Fairfield County.
 He has been the Chairman of the Planning Board for the Town of Pound Ridge, NY for almost 20 years.
 He currently serves on the Boards of the Housing Development Fund of Lower Fairfield County, the Norwalk Chamber of Commerce, and the Maritime Aquarium.
 Mr. Fowler is a Founding Board Member of the Fairfield/Westchester Real Estate Finance Association and is a Member of the Urban Land Institute.

-Gerald M. Fox, III joined the board in 2015 and serves on the Thrive by 25 initiative and CNE Advisory Council.
+Gerald M. Fox, III joined the board in 2015 and serves on the Governance and Thrive by 25 Committees.
 He has practiced law for over twenty years as a partner with the law firm Fox & Fox and is the newly elected Stamford Probate Judge.

 Gerald served on the Connecticut General Assembly House of Representatives from 2005-2015, including four years as chairman of the Judiciary Committee.
 Formerly, Gerald was elected Chairman of the Stamford Board of Finance and served on Stamford’s Board of Representatives.
 He currently serves on the Boards for the Stamford Museum and Nature Center and St. Josephs Parenting Center.